 Interactive formats

-Spontaneous planning forums ecocity conferences are known for considerable delegate participation and examination of the ecological relationship between topics, or “cross-cutting issues.”
+Spontaneous planning forums Combinations: ecocity conferences are known for considerable delegate participation and examination of the ecological relationship between topics, or “cross-cutting issues.”

+1.4.3.
+Exhibition

-1.5.3.
-Exhibitionwe recommend that the applicant organizers include an exhibition in the conference venue or nearby to be held throughout the duration of the conference.
+If consistent with the conference goals, we recommend that the applicant organizers include an exhibition in the conference venue or nearby to be held throughout the duration of the conference.
 An exhibit hall allows sponsors, vendors, professional organizations and students to display information about their products, services, and ideas.
 The exhibit hall gives variety and change of scene for the conference delegates, as well as providing revenue for the host organization in exhibition fees and vending.
 The exhibit hall may consider featuring the follow offerings from professionals, businesses, industry, government, academic institutions and diverse NGOs: